spsquared/SPARK_Future-Engineers_2023/README.md

 sudo apt install nodejs
 ```

-*NOTE: The default installation of node may be v12, which doesn't support some features.
+*NOTE: The default installation of Node.js may be v12, which doesn't support some features.
 To install newer versions, try the following:*

 ```
 sudo snap install node --channel=16 --classic sudo update-alternatives --install /usr/bin/node node /snap/bin/node 0
 ```

-*This should install Node.js v16 and set it to be the main version of node used with the "node" command.*
+*This should install Node.js v16 and set it to be the main version of Node.js used with the "node" command.*

 Navigate to `/Util/` and install dependencies.